 Knowing the way it goes.
-In order to create an understanding of the way we work among all project participants it is useful to explain the processes to all being in contact with the project.
-Useful are flow charts or the working with certain standards and approaches.
-As an alternative you can also create individual procedures with your client.
+In order to create an understanding of the way we work among all project participants, it is useful to explain the processes to all being in contact with the project.
+Useful are flow charts or working with certain standards and approaches.
+As an alternative, you can also create individual procedures with your client.

 // Short problem or requirement description

 // Describe the current outcome.
 Also add screenshots or mockups

 Steps to reproduce

 // Describe each single step to make the problem/requirement comprehensable

 Moreover it’s useful to illustrate workflows so that they are clear, too.
 With lucidchart you can, for example, create flow charts quite easily.

 7. Make regular Jour Fixes

 Sounds easy — and it is.
 I have a fixed recurring date with my customers.
 It helps both sites to coordinate and give and get impulses.
 As the daily working life is sometimes busy, topics might be left undone.
 Thanks to the Jour Fixes, you never forget them.
 And although there sometimes might be no important topics, you should always have your Jour Fixes to stay in touch.

 Reflection is a topic I really like.
 Especially talking with the client can extremely widen your horizon and strengthen the customer relationship.
 And of course, it’s also quite useful to take a look at the project implementation in your team.